Efficient air conditioners can seem like a luxury in the hot, scorching summers of Kansas City.

 There are two refrigerant lines going into the house from the outside unit.
 The smaller one sends the refrigerant into the house while the larger one brings it back out.
 Make sure both lines are straight and undamaged.
 If there is any damage, call for AC repair immediately.

 The larger line should have insulation around the entire run of the pipe going from the outside unit to the side of the house.
-This helps keep the refrigerant cold as it arrives into the outside unit.
+This helps keep the refrigerant cold as it arrives at the outside unit.
 This improves efficiency and prevents damage to the outside unit.
 If the insulation is damaged or missing, replace it.
 You can get inexpensive insulation sleeves at any hardware or home improvement center.

 The smaller line does not require insulation, though it will not hurt to have it in place.